-Actually Cool Things To Do in Washington DC During Quarantine
+Actually Cool Things You Can (Still) Do in Washington DC Right Now

 We get it.
 You’re probably beyond tired of hearing about how we’re living in unprecedented times.
-You may also be tired of rewatching Netflix specials and attempts at baking bread from scratch.
+You may also be tired of rewatching Netflix specials on Saturday nights instead of hitting the bars, or who knows, maybe you’re not (we’re looking at you, introverts).
 The silver lining?
-All that time spent at home is helping to flatten the curve, which means the more of us that stay indoors and live cautiously now, the sooner we’ll all feel safe once the city is reopened for business.
+All that time spent at home is helping to keep people safe, which means the more of us that live cautiously and follow safety guidelines now, the sooner we’ll all feel safe once the city is fully reopened for business.

-So, we’re stuck inside for now, but all hope for more enjoyable spring activities are far from lost.
-From digital comedy nights to ways that you can seriously elevate your indoor gardening game, here are some actually cool things to do in DC right now.
+So, while we’re still maintaining a healthy level of caution, we’re happy to report that all hope for enjoyable end-of-summer activities are far from lost.
+From a brand new picnic-friendly wine garden by the river to nostalgic drive-in movie dates, here are some actually cool things to do in DC right now.

 The Smithsonian Institution might still be closed for the foreseeable future, but that doesn’t mean you can’t appreciate its collections from afar.
 Tour the National Gallery of Art from your sofa with its True to Nature Virtual Tour, which allows you to explore each room of the exhibition True to Nature: Open-Air Painting in Europe.
 You can zoom in to read wall texts, view super high-resolution photos of the artwork, and read artists biographies.